sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-jupyter/mlb-hxe-tools-jupyter.md

 description: Provide details on the installation and configuration of Jupyter Notebooks to use with  SAP HANA, express edition.
 auto_validation: true
 primary_tag: products>sap-hana\, express-edition
-tags: [ tutorial>how-to, tutorial>intermediate, products>sap-hana\, express-edition ]
+tags: [ tutorial>intermediate, products>sap-hana\, express-edition ]
+time: 20
 ---

-## Prerequisites
+## Details
-- Proficiency: Intermediate

 ### You will learn
 During this tutorial, you will learn how to install the Jupyter Notebook application on your system and connect it to your SAP HANA, express edition.

-## Details

-### Time to Complete
-**20 Min**.

 [ACCORDION-BEGIN [Info: ](Jupyter)]